openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/01-create-project.md

     -Dextensions="org.kie.kogito:kogito-quarkus,io.quarkus:quarkus-smallrye-openapi"`{{execute}}

-This will use the Quarkus Maven Plugin Archetype and generate a basic Maven project for you in the `coffeeshop` subdirectory, generating:
+This uses the Quarkus Maven plugin and generates a basic Maven project for us in the `coffeeshop` subdirectory which contains:

-* The Maven structure.
+* The project's Maven structure.
 * An OpenAPI Swagger-UI at `http://localhost:8080/swagger-ui`.

 Once generated, look at the `coffeeshop/pom.xml`{{open}}.
-You will find the import of the Quarkus BOM, allowing to omit the version on the different Kogito and Quarkus dependencies.
-In addition, you can see the `quarkus-maven-plugin`, which is responsible for packaging of the application as well as allowing to start the application in development mode.
+We will find the import of the Quarkus BOM which enables us to omit the version of the Kogito and Quarkus dependencies.
+In addition, we can see the `quarkus-maven-plugin`, which is responsible for packaging of the application and which allows us to start the application in development mode.

 # Running the Application

-First, change to the directory in which the project was created:
+Click the following command to change directory to the `coffeeshop` directory:

 `cd /root/projects/kogito/coffeeshop`{{execute}}

-Now we are ready to run our application.
-Click on the following command to start the application in _dev-mode_:
+Click the following command to start the application in Quarkus development mode:

 `mvn clean compile quarkus:dev`{{execute}}

-You should see:
+We see the following output in the console:

 ```console
 2020-02-07 09:09:12,440 INFO  [io.quarkus] (main) getting-started 1.0-SNAPSHOT (running on Quarkus 1.4.1.Final) started in 5.850s.
 Listening on: http://0.0.0.0:8080